FuelLabs/fuel-indexer/docs/src/reference-guide/components/graphql/search-filtering.md

 }
 ```

-> Note: It is important to note that you should practice sensible database design when filtering records.
+> You should practice sensible database design when filtering records.
 Apply database indicies to the underlying columns in order to make search operations more efficient; however, be advised that an overuse of database indicies will lead to degraded performance.

 ## ID Selection

 You can query for a particular instance of an object by passing an ID value to with the `id` key.
-For example, let's say that you were storing blocks and you wanted details about a certain block, you would pass the requisite ID:
+For example, let's say that you are storing blocks and you want details about a certain block, you would pass the corresponding ID:

 ```graphql
 query {